chombo-discharge/chombo-discharge/Convergence/RadiativeTransfer/SpatialConvergence/CoaxialCable/README.md

 ## Convergence/AdvectionDiffusion/SpatialConvergence/CoaxialCable

-This example computes spatial convergence rates for Physics/AdvectionDiffusion.
+This example computes temporal convergence rates for Physics/RadiativeTransfer using the Eddington SP1 approximation.
 The solution errors are computed by coarsening a solution with finer (2x) grid resolution.

 # Compilation